Hopefully we will cover your questions here, but please contact email@example.com with any further queries. We are happy to help and offer advice!

 When and where can I pay?

-Booking opens in February 2020 and you can pay for the Dance Summer School course and accommodation through our Online Shop.
+Booking opens in February 2020 and you can pay for the Dance Summer School course through our Online Shop.
 Please note that all fees are non-refundable.

 How early do I need to book?